openstack/charm-ceph-dashboard/README.md

 > **Note**: This charm also supports TLS configuration via charm options `ssl_cert`, `ssl_key`, and `ssl_ca`.

-## Embedded Grafana Dashboards
+## Embedded Grafana dashboards

-To enable the embedded grafana dashboards within the Ceph dashboard some additional relations are needed.
+To embed Grafana dashboards within the Ceph dashboard some additional relations are required (Grafana, Telegraf, and Prometheus are assumed to be pre-existing):

     juju add-relation ceph-dashboard:grafana-dashboard grafana:dashboards
     juju add-relation ceph-dashboard:prometheus prometheus:website